1TSnakers/ProgressiveImageLoader/README.md

 You put images into an array in order of detail (least to most)

-⚠️ This could increase internet usage as you are requesting like 3 images instead of just one, but has the benefit of allowing the user to see _somthing_ quickly
+⚠️ This could increase internet usage as you are requesting like 3 images instead of just one, but has the benefit of allowing the user to see _something_ quickly

 Here is an example HTML file and web demo: https://1tsnakers.github.io/ProgressiveImageLoader
 ```html